Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit3.md

 bandit3@bandit:~/inhere$
 ```

-So let's talk a little bit about `ls`.
+Hm, nothing, let's talk a little bit about `ls`.

 ## ls
 `ls` is short for the word list, and it does just that. it lists all the files and directories in the specified directory.
 If no directory is given, then it uses the current one.
 By default, hidden files and directories (those with a period in front of them), do not show up as they are considered "hidden".
 The man page shows this for the `-a` flag